The Future of Search Platforms

 Meanwhile, visual searches use a phone’s camera to give information about objects that can be hard, if not impossible, to describe verbally through other search methods.
 For example, you can take a picture of a dress, and visual searches can find the designer and where to purchase it.
 And using machine learning visual searches can also list similar dresses, or accessories.

-Optimizing for visual and voice search requires a deep technical expertise when it comes to machine learning, natural language processing, and building custom algorithms.
+Optimizing for visual and voice search requires deep technical expertise when it comes to machine learning, natural language processing, and building custom algorithms.
 Lineate’s developers have the experience to help.
-Reach out to us on our contact us page now to learn more.
+Reach out to us on our for a free evaluation. now to learn more.